-Built nearly 700 years ago, this house has seen many changes and been owned by Medieval knights, courtiers to Henry VIII and high society Victorians.
+Built 700 years ago and therefore celebrating 700 years of history in 2020, this house has seen many changes and been owned by Medieval knights, courtiers to Henry VIII and high society Victorians.

 Highlights include the picturesque courtyard, Great Hall, crypt, Tudor painted ceiling, Grade I listed dog kennel and the private apartments of Charles Henry Robinson, who gave Ightham Mote to the National Trust in 1985.

 Discover the stories of the house's owners and see how it changed through the centuries.